 |Continuing financial crimes enterprise||18 U.S.C.
 225||Life.
 (Minimum ten years)|

 |Wrongfully influencing a private entity's employment decisions by a Member of Congress||18 U.S.C.
 227||Fifteen years|

 And, of course, all of these convictions expose the defendant to stiff monetary penalties.You Need a Skilled and Experienced New Jersey Criminal Defense Lawyer

 As indicated above, whether under New Jersey law or federal law, the consequences of offering a bribe, or accepting a bribe, if convicted, are severe.
 Persons charged, or who may be charged with offenses involving bribes need a skilled and understanding criminal defense firm on their side.
-Allan Marain, Norman Epting, Jr., and Judson L. Hand have the skill and experience to handle charges involving bribes.
+Allan Marain and Norman Epting, Jr. have the skill and experience to handle charges involving bribes.
 They offer an initial no-cost no-obligation consultation.
 They would welcome the opportunity to review the situation.